viamrobotics/docs/docs/tutorials/configure-a-camera.md

 ## Introduction

-[Cameras](/components/camera/) are a key component of many applications, such as computer vision and SLAM, to name two.
+[Cameras](/components/camera/) are a key component of many applications, such as computer vision and SLAM.
 This tutorial shows you how to connect a webcam.

 ## Connect and configure a webcam